Jesus0204/ElvenGrammar/README.md

 The Dual form will not be analyzed in this text, but to give context it refers to exactly two entities of something.
 An example is _hendu_ which means two eyes.
 This will not be analyzed since the grammatical rules vary a bit more than the other two plurals.

 Another important thing to mention is that Quenya does not have indefinite articles and only has one article which is **i**.
-This does not change for number, or case.
+This does not change for number or case.

 ### Plural rules
 To better understand how to form the two different types of plural, here the basic rules will be given for each.